romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-How can you configure your GitHub repository to run CodeQL analysis on a schedule?
+Q: How can you configure your GitHub repository to run CodeQL analysis on a schedule?
 <details><summary>Show the answer</summary><p>

 - **By creating a GitHub Actions workflow with a schedule trigger, leveraging actions from the github/codeql-action repository**